forhadulislam/vox/README.md

 ** To learn React, check out the [React documentation](https://reactjs.org/).

+# Tricks

+** To run npx with a specific registry using TypeScript as base template, use this command (replace the registry url with your own):

+    npm_config_registry=https://registry.npmjs.org npx create-react-app . --template typescript

 ** To add TypeScript to an existing project, use this command:

     npm install --save typescript @types/node @types/react @types/react-dom @types/jest